Braint-Tech/template-web/README.md

  - specificity 2

 ## Definitions
+### INE:
+If not exists
+### Installation steps:
+A sequence of steps to follow every time that you are going to install a module
 ### Unique steps:
 A sequece of steps to follow if and only if you have not follow yet
-### Installation steps:
-A sequence of steps to follow every time that you are going to install a module